thesudeshdas/tic-tac-toe/README.md

 * JavaScript

 ### Credits
-The Odin Project - JavaScript.
+The Odin Project - JavaScript. <br>
 Ctrl + [Click Here!](https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript) to learn more about the project.